What is “home education”?

-For example, with recent changes in law through Bill 24, it is important to know that all school boards in Alberta - including all of the ones supervising home education families - are required to have “safe and caring/anti-bullying” policies”.
-Parents must be informed about the policies of their associate board or associate private school so they understand under whose authority they are placing themselves and whether the policies and practices of that board are consistent with their family’s values and concerns.
-To learn more about how to locate and decipher the “safe and caring” policies of your school board, please access our Parents for Choice in Education Toolkit resource.
+For example, it is important to know that all school boards in Alberta - including all of the ones supervising home education families - are required to have “safe and caring/anti-bullying” policies”.
+Parents must be informed about the specific content of policies from their associate board or associate private school so they understand whether the policies and practices of that board are consistent with their family’s values and concerns.

 Examples of some home education programs, along with the associate boards and private schools under which they operate, are listed below (NOTE: This is a sampling of some home education programs available in Alberta; being listed here does not equate to any sort of recommendation or endorsement):

 - Argyll Centre operated by Edmonton Public Schools